 Many of my clients hire me to help them navigate the whole process and it is our discussions before, during, and after their visit to Canada that really clarifies their options and preferences, allowing them to be laser-focused on what they want to buy, and where.

 You can buy a property in Canada while you are living abroad.
-Once you know what you want, a real estate agent, mortgage broker, and lawyer can do all the legalities remotely now if you are not needing a mortgage.
+Once you know what you want, a real estate agent and lawyer can sometimes do the legalities remotely now if you are not needing a mortgage.
 If you need a mortgage for a purchase you can electronically sign an offer of purchase, but must physically come to Canada to sign the final mortgage agreement in-person just before the sale closes and you take possession of your property.

-There are specific government filings required if you are non-resident and will rent out your property, such as the NR6 form.
+There are specific government filings required if you are non-resident and will rent out your property, such as the NR6 and NR4 forms.
 Nothing onerous, but necessary to understand and there are simply legal processes you must prepare for.
 See the "Managing a rental property from abroad" below, for more on this.

-Here are the key players who can be helpful:
+Here are key professionals who can be helpful:

 This is a major concern for Canadian expatriates living in the U.S., or anywhere in the world for that matter.
 Some insights that may be useful: